ricebear-org/ricebear-org.github.io/discord.md

 **Rule 1.1: Don't show racist/threatening content in a good light.**

 **Rule 2: Stay good towards each other.
 Banter is okay as long as everyone are cool with it.
-While some users (maybe you too) may have different perspectives and mannerisms, stand down if needed.**
+While some users (maybe you too) may have different perspectives and mannerisms, so stand down if needed.**

 **Rule 3: If a topic has its channel in `#org-list`, you should probably use it if you can.
 It's likely there for a reason.**